Waydines/WikiArticles/CONTRIBUTING.md

 > Before submitting your contribution, make sure all the rules have been followed.
 > Otherwise, your pull request may be rejected.

+Pull Requests shall be initially made to the `staging` branch.
 If you have any questions, feel free to ask.
 Thank you for contributing to Waypedia!